kicksent/kicksent.github.io/_posts/2021-12-6-Axios-Interceptors.md

 ## What are Interceptors?

-They are a middleware that allows us to run some code before and/or after every request
+They are a middleware that allows us to run some code before a request made, or after every request.

-Example problem:
+### Example problem:

 Let's say we are making a request that requires a token with an expiration attached to it.
 Perhaps this is a user token and they click a link to look at an authenticated page after being away for a few minutes.

 There are two solutions